 Why major in Economics?

-What will you learn – With an emphasis on writing, speaking, computing, quantitative methods, and other research skills, graduates of our program are equipped with a general education to lead productive lives in the twenty-first century.
+What will you learn – Emphasis on writing, speaking, computing, quantitative methods, and other research skills.

 Careers in Economics – See how you can apply your degree in economics!

 Department News – See the latest news from our department!

 Major and Minor Information

 Economics major – Students interested in economic theory, macroeconomic analysis, international and developmental economics, monetary and fiscal policy, careers in government research and policy, or graduate study should complete the Economics major.
 For more information, please see the flyer.

 Applied Economics major – Students interested in microeconomic theory and the application of the economic way of thinking in business, the analysis of industries, and careers in business and business-related fields should complete the Applied Economics major.
 For more information, please see the flyer.

 Economics minor – The minor in Economics allows students to sample what economics has to offer.